bcuz/format-seinfeld-scripts/readme.md

 Requirements: Python 2.x

 Examples of usage:
-*all generated files will appear in the "output" folder*
+Note: all generated files will appear in the "output" folder

 Inputting "python generate.py 1" in the command line will generate a file for episode 1